top of page

 Who is eligible to apply for a grant from the Shining Star Foundation?

-Any employee in the United States with at least six (6) consecutive months of service at CKE Restaurants, StarCorp LLC, Superior Star LLC and Phase Three Brands.
+Any employee in the United States with at least six (6) consecutive months of service at CKE Restaurants (corporate locations) or a Participating Franchisee, which includes the following franchisees: StarCorp LLC, Superior Star LLC and Phase Three Brands.
 Eligible employees can apply for assistance through the Foundation once every three years.

 How does the application process work?